 There are a few different types of lug nuts so let's talk about them for a minute.

 We start out with the most popular lug nut in the aftermarket wheel industry which is the conical lug also known as the acorn lug.
 Conical lugs fit into cone seated lug holes and are incredibly easy to work with since that 60-degree slope actually self-centers the lug when tightened down.
 Conical lugs like most of the other lug types can come in closed, open, long, and short styles depending on the cap type.
 Be sure you know the cap type when ordering lugs so you don't get ones that prevent the cap from fitting properly.

 Also known as a ball seat lug, they naturally fit into ball seat lug holes because they match the ball-shaped hole perfect.
 The style of a ball seat lug will look similar to a conical lug so check carefully many European vehicles use the ball seat style and these are very easy to install like the conical.

 - Mag Seat Lug

 This is very different in a lot of ways.
 First of all, they have a handy extended thread design as well as a flat washer that's used to set them flush if there is a flat surface around the lug hole.
 These were popular when aluminum wheels first came out years ago, but now they're pretty rare.

 - Flat Seat Lug

 Similar to the mag seat is the flat seat lug which also was made to bond to a flat surface.
-The difference is that flat seat lugs has the washer built-in and does not have an extended thread design.
+The difference is that flat seat lugs have the washer built-in and do not have an extended thread design.
 They are also convenient since the washer is attached but not as easy to torque down as the mag lug.
-With its extended thread you can find these on many semi-truck wheels and some industrial settings
+With its extended thread, you can find these on many semi-truck wheels and some industrial settings